loopwerk/loopwerk.io/content/articles/2026-09-09-serving-markdown-to-agents.md

 ---
 tags: ai, deployment, howto
 summary: AI agents ask for Markdown via their Accept header, so why not give it to them?
-Here's the nginx config, plus a Cloudflare caching gotcha.
 ---

 # Serving Markdown to AI agents